Tocopro/MovieReview_Project15/README.md

 ## Introduction

-This is a movie app that we created for the project.[add text to briefly describe what it does]
+This is a movie app that we created for the project.The App will allow the user to read or post/edit reviews from anywhere.
+The user can benefit from this app because it will allow them to make informed choices about movies.

 [Getting Started](#getting-started) |
 [Installation](#installation) |